| 2003 |

 | 2006 |

-IFT20 localizes to the Golgi complex, basal body, and cilia in mammalian cells.
-Fluorescently tagged IFT20 dynamically moves between the Golgi and the cilium and along ciliary microtubules in living cells.
-Strong knockdown blocks ciliary assembly; moderate knockdown reduces polycystin-2 in cilia without blocking assembly, suggesting IFT20 functions in delivery of ciliary membrane proteins from the Golgi to the cilium. |
+IFT20 localizes to the Golgi complex, basal body, and cilia.
+In living cells, fluorescently tagged IFT20 is highly dynamic and moves between the Golgi complex and the cilium as well as along ciliary microtubules.
+Strong knockdown of IFT20 blocks ciliary assembly; moderate knockdown reduces polycystin-2 localization to cilia without blocking assembly, suggesting IFT20 functions in delivery of ciliary membrane proteins from the Golgi to the cilium. |

-Live-cell fluorescence imaging (FRAP/dynamics), siRNA knockdown, immunofluorescence microscopy |
+Live-cell fluorescence imaging (FRAP and trafficking), siRNA knockdown, immunofluorescence microscopy |

 Molecular biology of the cell |